gregoryjtom/262P/README.md

 1. Go to shell, and navigate to WeekX folder, where X = week of project: `cd WeekX`
 2. Compile java file: `javac WordCounter.java`
-3. Run java file: `java WordCounter`
+3. Run java file: `java WordCounter ../pride-and-prejudice.txt`

+Note: for week 1, I accidentally moved some stuff while copy and pasting to week 2, so the time-stamp might show a later time-stamp, but I hope you trust me that I didn't make any changes haha.
+You can check the time-stamp on the WordCounter.class for proof.
+Thanks!

 *General:*